AlchemyCMS/alchemy-guides/README.md

 To run a local guides server, run `guides preview`.
 The server will be available at [0.0.0.0:9292](http://0.0.0.0:9292).

+## Building and deployment

+Build the guides html files with:

+    bundle exec guides build --production

+If you are building the `master` branch, please use the `--edge` flag

+Deploy the files via:

+    bundle exec cap deploy

 ## Contributing

 1. Fork it